Dynamic-Capital/Dynamic-Capital/docs/onchain/jetton-minter.md

 When governance approves fresh emissions, operators can resume minting using the [`DCT Mint Activation Runbook`](./start-minting.md).
-The helper script defined there (`npm run ton:start-minting`) prepares the Jetton `mint` payload with the new treasury and master addresses baked in, ensuring subsequent multisig submissions originate from `EQAmzcKg3eybUNzsT4llJrjoDe7FwC51nSRhJEMACCdniYhq` to the canonical master contract `EQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx_6y`.
+The helper script defined there (`npm run ton:start-minting`) prepares the Jetton `mint` payload with the new treasury and master addresses baked in, emits human-readable and JSON summaries, and can persist a ready-to-upload BOC so multisig submissions originate from `EQAmzcKg3eybUNzsT4llJrjoDe7FwC51nSRhJEMACCdniYhq` to the canonical master contract `EQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx_6y`.

 ## Checklist Outcome